carbon-language/carbon-lang/flang/documentation/Calls.md

 These also apply to `ELEMENTAL` procedures that are not `IMPURE`.

 `ELEMENTAL` requirements (15.8.1): C15100-C15103,
-and C1533 (can't pass as actual argument unless intrinsic)
+and C1533 (can't pass as effective argument unless intrinsic)

 For interoperable procedures and interfaces (18.3.6):
 * C1552 - C1559